 Before introducing the 2017 Surface Pro, Microsoft came out and said that there would be no such thing as a ‘Surface Pro 5.’
 Why?
 Well, a future Surface Pro would get a number again when it brought forth “an experiential change that made a huge difference in the product line.”

-Now, the company has leapfrogged the ‘5’ moniker entirely in launching the Surface Pro 6.
-By that logic, you wouldn’t be out of line to expect a massive sea change – or at least one or two of the changes that have been requested for years.
+But, then Microsoft completely leapfrogged the ‘5’ moniker by launching the Surface Pro 6.
+By that logic, you wouldn’t be out of line to expect a massive sea change – or at least one or two of the changes that we’ve been requesting since the Surface Pro 4.

-And, while it’s obvious that the Surface Pro 6 is the most powerful and longest lasting Surface tablet on the market to date, we have a hard time accepting that it’s worthy of that number.
-Aside from those marked improvements in performance, and a new color option, nothing else has changed about the Surface Pro … not even the USB 3.0 port.
+And, while it’s obvious that the Surface Pro 6 is the most powerful and longest lasting Surface tablet we’ve seen yet, we have a hard time accepting that it’s worthy of a number when the Surface Pro 2017 wasn’t.
+Beyond some marked improvements to performance and a new color option, the Surface Pro 6 isn’t all that different from its predecessor – not even the dated USB 3.0 port.
 So, where does that leave prospective buyers?

 Here is the Surface Pro 6 configuration sent to TechRadar for review: